gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

+- Added `ModTower.Hotkey` override to assign a `ModSettingHotkey` for placing your tower in game
-- Added the IModSettings interface that controls if ModSettings will be added from that ModContent type
+- Added the `IModSettings` interface that controls if ModSettings will be added from that ModContent type
 - Fixed issue with custom 3d Bloons' damaged displays
 - Fixed Tower background in the challenge rules screen always being Magic
 - Fixed issue with Profile Cleaning for mod heroes